PeterDefnet/Spatial-Mapping-of-Array-Data/README.md

 **Yet, their usage posed a real challenge: How can we represent the video data recorded from >6000 unique locations in a digestible format?** The ability to interpret _where_ reactions were occurring was necessary, and thus an image mapping approach was used.

-To address this problem, I created a data pipeline that interprets light intensity data and maps summarized values to their respective electrodes.
+To address this problem, I created a data pipeline that interprets light intensity data and maps summarized values to their respective electrode locations.
 The code is easily adaptable to select which values to map, depending on their experimental importance.

 <br>